thomasschafer/trading-bot/README.md

 ## Disclaimer

 Please review all code in this project before allowing access to your funds.
 This project is presented without license or warranty, and no responsibility can be taken for money lost through trading or otherwise.
 No promise is made here about the profitability of the strategies used to trade, and users should be aware that investments may decrease in value or become worthless.
-If you are at all unsure about the nature of this tool, cryptocurrencies or trading then please seek professional financial advice.